What are some activities my toddler can do during General Conference?

 Toddler General Conference Activities – Blocks and a Basket

-This activity bag will only include two things: wooden alphabet blocks and a basket that they fit inside.
-Smiley Man loves playing with our wooden blocks, but since they make such a mess, I hardly ever get them out.
+This fun and simple activity only takes two things: 1-wooden alphabet blocks, and 2-a container to fit them in.
+Smiley Man loves playing with our wooden blocks, but for some reason I don’t get them out very often.
 That will make them extra special for General Conference.
-I am adding a basket to use with the blocks, just so Smiley Man can put the blocks in the basket and mostly so he can dump them out again.
-Every toddler I know loves to dump stuff out. :)
+I am adding a container to use with the blocks, just so Smiley Man can put the blocks in it and then dump them out again.
+A favorite for all toddlers. :)

 Preschool General Conference Activities – Shower Curtain Car Town

 I don’t know about you, but my kids have a huge assortment of toy cars.
 They just can’t get enough of them.
 I should also mention that Smiley Man started making sound effects with a car long before he ever tried saying a word.
-Yes, that is true.
-Little Bear taught his younger brother well. :) Since my boys love their cars so much, I was looking for new ways that they could play with them.
+I guess it’s a boy thing. :) Since my boys love their cars so much, I was looking for new ways that they could play with them.
 I found this AMAZING idea for a shower curtain play mat from allmylittlegems.com.
 I decided to make a car town play mat just for General Conference and then my kids could continue to enjoy it after Conference.

 I used a can of cooking spray and taped a sharpie marker on either side of it to draw the roads.
 That made it so all the roads were the same size.
-Also, I drew all the places on the play mat rather than printing the logos of stores that we go to.
-I mostly did that to save some ink. ;) I used black sharpie markers for all of the roads and outlines of buildings.
+Also, I drew everything on the mat, including the roads and outlines of buildings using a black sharpie.
 I used crayons to color inside the buildings and the crayons colored nicely on the shower curtain.
 I drew a church, a temple, (it is for General Conference after all), a school, a park, a grocery store, an arcade, a zoo, a police station, a library, and several houses.
 I also added in some stop signs, trees, etc. to liven it up a bit.
-If you have girls you could do something similar with a doll or pony town, too.